Most WSOP Bracelets: All-Time Leaders & Records

 Billy Baxter – 7 WSOP Bracelets

 Billy Baxter is one of the earliest legends of lowball poker.
 Every one of his seven bracelets came in lowball variants, mainly Deuce-to-Seven and A-5 Draw.
-His achievements reflect a level of specialization and strategic mastery that few have ever matched.
-Baxter’s dominance helped define an entire branch of WSOP history.
+That is specialization and strategic mastery few players have ever matched.
+Baxter‘s dominance helped define an entire branch of WSOP history.

 Men “The Master” Nguyen – 7 Bracelets